skohlmann/vagrant-zookeeper-kafka-storm-stack/README.md

 Instead of executing `./storm nimbus &` execute `./storm supervisor &`

 Run UI on the Nimbus node by executing `./storm ui &`

+## Storm Topology

+Find a Storm topology to read from Kafka (topic: `web2kafka`) under `client/storm`.
+Build the project with `mvn package` and deploy the artifact on nimbus with `./storm jar /PATHTOJAR/kafka2storm.jar de.speexx.experimental.storm.Topology`.